New public data releases will help drive improvements in services, contribute to growth and innovation and drive the open data revolution.

 Contact Mark Barrett: 07941 021 583

-4. The new data release commitments made today build on the government’s open data achievements to date.
-Over the last two years the government has already released new items of government spend over £25k published online; new items of local government spend over £500 published on a council-by-council basis; crime data published at a level that allows the public to see what is happening on their streets; names, grades, job titles and annual pay rates for Senior Civil Servants with salaries more than £150k.
+The new data release commitments made today build on the government’s open data achievements to date.
+Over the last 2 years the government has already released new items of government spend over £25,000 published online; new items of local government spend over £500 published on a council-by-council basis; crime data published at a level that allows the public to see what is happening on their streets; names, grades, job titles and annual pay rates for senior civil servants with salaries more than £150,000.

-5. The short collection of case studies published on our new Open Data Innovation Community shows that there are already a number of established and emerging businesses using Open Data to create new products and services.
-We are inviting people to help us build the evidence base by telling us how they are using Open Data to create new applications and derive commercial value.
+The short collection of case studies published on our new Open Data Innovation Community shows that there are already a number of established and emerging businesses using open data to create new products and services.
+We are inviting people to help us build the evidence base by telling us how they are using open data to create new applications and derive commercial value.